• Home

 I'm a Christian mama of two, on a quest to love God, homeschool, and homestead.
 Faithstead is where I share the journey, hoping to inspire and connect with families who want to live humbly, learn deeply, and love fully for His glory.

-Revelation Reloaded – Week 2 (Revelation 1:4 – 3:22)
+Revelation Reloaded – Week 6: The Seven Histories (Revelation 12:1–15:5)

-Revelation Reloaded – Week 1 (Revelation 1:1–3)
+Revelation Reloaded – Week 5: The Seven Trumpets (Revelation 8:2-11:19)

 Podcast